Shock9616/MacProBot/README.md

 This is only the list of currently available commands.
 More features are in the works and will be added in the future.

+- `/agwcheck <game name>`
+  - Searches AppleGamingWiki and retrieves all compatibility ratings for the searched game
 - `/cxcheck <game name>`
   - Searches the CrossOver compatibility database and retrieves the current compatibility rating for the searched game